-Daniel Barenboim performs works for piano solo by Frederic Chopin in Warsaw on the occasion of the 200th birthday of the Polish composer.
+Daniel Barenboim performs solo piano works by Frederic Chopin in Warsaw on the 200th anniversary of the Polish composer's birthday.

 Warsaw Philharmonic Orchestra

 Verbier Festival 2013

 With the London Philharmonic Orchestra conducted by Antal Doráti